ms32035/firefly-iii-client/docs/BudgetsApi.md

 Get a single budget.

 Get a single budget.
-If the start date and end date are submitted as well, the \"spent\" array will be updated accordingly.
+If the start date and end date are submitted as well, the "spent" array will be updated accordingly.

 ### Example